jorgenmk/ntn-docs/readme.md

 From here on, commands assume only one DK connected.
 If more than one is connected, specify device with `--serial-number` parameter.

-Load the NTN enabled modem firmware onto the nRF9151 DK:
+Load the NTN-enabled modem firmware onto the nRF9151 DK:

     nrfutil device program --firmware path/to/mfw_nrf91x1_ntn-0.5.0.zip

+Note: Replace the firmware path and version with the actual NTN modem firmware file provided by Nordic.

 # Applications